-ER+ and/or PR+ is called hormone receptorpositive (HR+).
-It is often treated with adjuvant endocrine therapy.
+Hormone receptor-positive (HR+) cancer is often treated with adjuvant endocrine therapy.
 HER2-targeted therapy is often used to treat HER2+ cancer.
 Systemic therapies might be used alone or in combination.
 When chemotherapy is used, it is given before endocrine therapy.
 Ask your medical oncologist why one treatment might be preferred over another for your type of cancer.

-For those in menopause (natural or induced) with high-risk node-negative or node-positive tumors, bone-strengthening therapy might be given to reduce the risk of distant metastasis.
+For those in menopause (natural or induced) with high-risk node-negative (node-) or node-positive (node+) tumors, bone-strengthening therapy might be given to reduce the risk of distant metastasis.